Recursive algorithms for computing Birkhoff interpolation polynomials: Introduction

 Based on the theory of Schur complement and Sylvester identity, Messaoudi et al. proposed efficient algorithms for univariate Lagrange and Hermite interpolation, namely the RPIA \cite{wen19} and the GRPIA \cite{wen20} algorithms.
 In \cite{wen22}, the MRPIA algorithm was developed for a specialized class of Hermite interpolation problems where nodal conditions contain only derivatives of order zero and unity.
 Subsequently, for the multivariate Lagrange interpolation problem where the nodes constitute a grid, the RMVPIA algorithm was developed to compute the corresponding interpolation polynomials \cite{wen21}.
 Furthermore, Errachid et al. \cite{wen23} reformulated the multivariate Lagrange interpolation problem as a univariate one.
 This allows the method to fully leverage established univariate schemes, such as Newton interpolation or the method of divided differences.

 Recent work by Rhouni et al. has addressed the Birkhoff interpolation problem where the conditions involve only derivatives at the nodes.
-In \cite{wen27}, they proposed the RHBPIA algorithm to determine the interpolation polynomial.
-Specifically, by constructing a set of high-degree Newton-type basis that can be factorized, the interpolation polynomial for the Birkhoff interpolation problem can be derived.
-This paper considers a more general Birkhoff interpolation problem in which each interpolation condition is given by the composition of an evaluation functional and a differential polynomial.
-We propose two algorithms to compute a lower-degree interpolation basis and the corresponding interpolation polynomial.
+In \cite{wen27}, by constructing a set of high-degree Newton-type basis that can be factorized, the authors proposed the RHBPIA algorithm to determine the Birkhoff interpolation polynomial.
+The algorithms proposed in this paper differs from the RHBPIA in the following two aspects: 1.
+The proposed algorithms incorporate a core judgment condition to ensure the non-singularity of Vandermonde matrix, and then compute a lower-degree interpolation basis and the corresponding interpolation polynomial.
+2. Algorithm 2 considers a more general Birkhoff interpolation problem in which each interpolation condition is given by the composition of an evaluation functional and a differential polynomial.

 The structure of this paper is as follows.
-Section 2 introduces fundamental concepts of the Birkhoff interpolation problem, including the incidence matrix, the Schur complement, and the Sylvester identity.
-Section 3 defines the concept of a strongly proper interpolation basis and derives a recursive interpolation formula for Birkhoff interpolation using the Schur complement.
+Section 2 introduces fundamental concepts of the Birkhoff interpolation problem, the concept of Schur complement, and the matrix Sylvester identity.
+Section 3 defines the concept of a strongly proper interpolation basis and derives a recursive interpolation formula for a given Birkhoff interpolation problem.
 Section 4 proposes two algorithms for the univariate Birkhoff interpolation problem and provides numerical examples to demonstrate their performance.
 The final section provides conclusions.